Manual upgrade activities

 Within the registry of each Core and Management server:

-- Check these paths: (The first is for 64-bit Erlang and the second is 32-bit.
+Check the following paths: (The first is for 64-bit Erlang and the second is 32-bit.
 Either or both may be in use.)

 - VHT Configuration Management